iciis/ahrefs-alternatives/README.md

 ## What you required a Good Alternative?

-If you're looking for a **good alternative to Moz Pro**, it’s important to choose a tool that covers the **essential features needed for effective SEO**.
+If you're looking for a **good alternative to ahrefs**, it’s important to choose a tool that covers the **essential features needed for effective SEO**.
 Even if it’s free, a strong alternative should offer the following:

 - **Keyword Research Tools**